dunglas/mercure/README.md

 **Live Availability**

-* a Progressive Web App retrieves the availability status of a product form a REST API and displays it: only one is still available
+* a Progressive Web App retrieves the availability status of a product from a REST API and displays it: only one is still available
 * 3 minutes later, the last product is bought by another customer
 * the PWA's view instantly show that this product isn't available anymore